-You already know you should definitely never add conditioner to a hot tub, and you could probably guess that indoor swimming pools won’t benefit from pool stabilizer because they aren’t typically directly exposed to UV rays.
+You already know you should definitely never add conditioner to a hot tub, and you could probably guess that indoor swimming pools won’t benefit from pool stabilizers because they aren’t typically directly exposed to UV rays.

 But is there any compelling reason against using a pool stabilizer in outdoor pools?

 Nope.
-If you own an outdoor chlorine or saltwater-chlorinated swimming pool, proper stabilizer use will save you time and money on sanitizing agents.
+If you own an outdoor chlorine or saltwater-chlorinated inground or above ground pool, proper stabilizer use will save you time and money on chlorine.

 Sure, too much stabilizer can cause problems.
 Just be sure to keep an eye on it every week along with chlorine concentrations to ensure proper pool chemistry.